MilesAlmond/Competitions/Showcode - Unicode/README.md

 Each challenge is designed to take around an hour to complete.

+## What programming languages can you use?

+There are 15 languages you can complete the challenges in, including R, C++, Javascript, Python etc.

+I chose Python for all the challenges in this competition as I wanted to get more exposure and practice using it in a time-sensitive and problem-solving environment.

 ## How do you win?

 Your score is calculated by running your code through some hidden tests, giving you a percentage of tests passed.
 If two coders have the same score, the one with the faster time will appear above in the leaderboard.